Aaron: Depends on your definition of alive. They have more in common with broccoli than they do with you. Or me.

 - Legend of the Shadow Warriors: Plant-based mooks are a reoccuring enemy for you to face, from the pumpkin-headed Haggworths to the root-like Mandrakes which will perform a Kill and Replace on their victims.
 You need to fight an entire army of Mandrake mooks at some point in your adventure, but luckily their numbers can be shaved down due to their severe weakness against fire.

-- In Defense of the Ancients: All-Stars and its sequel Dota 2, Malfurion, Nature's Prophet, can turn trees into an army of small treants.
+- In Defense of the Ancients and its sequel Dota 2, Malfurion, Nature's Prophet, can turn trees into an army of small treants.
 They are most often used as cannon fodder to soak up the attacks of towers, which makes him one of the most efficient heroes for destroying buildings.

 - Final Fantasy XIV: A variation occurs where you can get special seeds which, when planted, produces a pet-like minion.